Mary Lou Fulton College for Teaching and Learning Innovation policies

 • The Student Issues Committee makes a recommendation to the dean.
 The dean’s decision is final.

-It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
+It is university policy that students filing grievances and those who are witnesses be protected from retaliation.
 Students who believe they are victims of retaliation should immediately contact the dean of the college in which the course is offered.

 The ASU Graduate College admits students to graduate study at ASU.
 Students who fail to make satisfactory academic progress may be involuntarily withdrawn (dismissed) from their academic programs by the ASU Graduate College upon the recommendation of the college.
 The student has the right to appeal a recommendation for dismissal.

-Steps in dismissal process:
+Steps in the dismissal process:

 2. The student receives formal notice from the executive director of academic services that a recommendation for dismissal from the program is being made to the ASU Graduate College.